 Strict QA/QC procedures will be employed throughout the entire study, from mobilization through delivery of samples to the analytical laboratory.
 Extra care will be taken to minimize the possibility of compromising sample integrity.
-The sample collection team will be trained in and follow field sampling standard operating procedures (SOPs), as described in this document.
-A QA/QC log will be completed during the first sample collection event, and periodically thereafter, to review each step of the sample and data collection process.
-These checks will ensure that collection procedures are consistent between sampling events and among stations, and that all required field data are recorded correctly and completely.
-The QA/QC log is provided in Attachment C.
+The sample collection teams will be trained in and follow field sampling standard operating procedures (SOPs), as described in this document.
+A QA log (Attachment B) will be completed during the first sample collection event at a subset of stations, and periodically thereafter, to review each step of the sample and data collection process.
+These checks will ensure that collection procedures are consistent between sampling events and among stations, and that all field data are recorded correctly and completely.